 Course advisement for Winter and Spring 2021 runs Mon., Oct.
 19 through Fri., Oct.
 30, 2020.
 Each student must connect with their advisor during that time to discuss planned courses, review midterm grades and obtain a registration PIN.
 Priority registration for main campus undergraduates occurs Mon., Nov.
 2 through Sun., Nov.
 15. See Registration Dates & Deadlines for complete registration access details.

-Once you have determined how you will schedule your official course advising appointments, inform your advisees about how to make an appointment with you (email, call, post on your website, etc.)
+Once you have determined how you will schedule your official course advising appointments, inform your advisees about how to make an appointment with you (email, call, sign up on Cardinal Star or Google calendar, etc.)

 Be sure to let your advisees know how you want them to be prepared for your appointment, such as offering the following guidelines for “How to prepare for our meeting:”